cesalazar/berlinblockchainweek/events/spacemesh-meetup/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
     This event is part of Blockchain Week Berlin and is designed for blockchain tech developers and enthusiasts audience.
 We will give a conceptual overview of the project as well as some technical details about our use of proofs of space time to solve the trustless consensus problem in the permissionless settings.
   -
     Spacemesh is a fair blockmesh operating system designed to run general-purpose smart contracts at web-scale.
 It is powered by a novel consensus protocol that is secure, proof of work free and highly incentive-compatible.
 Spacemesh is designed to create a highly-decentralized p2p blockchain computer formed by individuals from around the globe running Spacemesh on their desktop PCs at home.
 Spacemesh is a free open source software that aims to become a core Internet protocol for blockchain computation.
   -
-    Watch the Spacemesh video : https://www.youtube.com/watch?v=PB6ZPbxSxm0
+    'Watch the Spacemesh video: https://www.youtube.com/watch?v=PB6ZPbxSxm0' -
-  -
-    For additional information check https://spacemesh.io -
+    For additional information check https://spacemesh.io

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28